verymadjack/verymadjack/README.md

 - 👋 Hi, I’m @verymadjack
 - 👀 I’m interested in: money
 - 🌱 I’m currently learning: PHP
-- 💞️ I’m looking to collaborate on: bank robbery
+- 💞️ I’m looking to collaborate on:
 - 📫 How to reach me: via pigeon letter

 <!---